padas-lab-de/krony-PT/README.md

 * Get the training curve for the new 3 inits, for a few iterations:
 	1. random
 	2. VL
-	3. the trick and see if it works
+	3. Simple prunning trick.
-	-- prune first. only (keep one of the two)
+	--> prune first. only (keep one of the two)

 * Get a 3 decompositions, target point is 85M (same or under DistilGPT)